Documentation

 The baseline accuracy of 69.7% reflects Opus 4.6's full native reasoning capability.
 The +7.1pp lift was achieved by augmenting a model that already reasons well.
 On multi-step abductive reasoning, Opus 4.6 natively solved only 20% of tasks correctly.
 RA²R injection raised this to 60%.

 RA²R is not a crutch for weak models.
 It is a performance amplifier for any model, including frontier ones.
-The suppression signals block cognitive shortcuts that are architectural properties of transformer-based language models. forward momentum bias, premature conclusion, surface-level stopping. failure modes that persist even in the most capable thinking models.
+The suppression signals block cognitive shortcuts that are architectural properties of transformer-based language models: forward momentum bias, premature conclusion, surface-level stopping.
+These are failure modes that persist even in the most capable thinking models.

 If RA²R improves the strongest available model, the improvement on smaller or less capable models is expected to be equal or larger.